Create a Legacy to Sustain Children & Families

 When you donate stock to Tuesday’s Children that has appreciated for more than one year, you can receive a charitable income tax deduction and avoid capital gains taxes on the transfer.
 Here’s all the information you need.

 Do let us know when you include Tuesday’s Children in your future plans.
 We would love to welcome you to our Visionary Leaders Legacy Circle.
 You deserve recognition for choosing to transform lives in this very special way!
 Are you making this gift intention in honor of someone who has touched your life?
 Check back soon for a membership you can fill out!

-Reach out to David, your gift planning contact.
+Reach out to Barb, your gift planning contact.

 Please consult your attorney or advisor for legal and tax advice, and implications for your individual situation including state tax laws.
 We are providing this information to illustrate impactful ways to support our programs but cannot provide such advice.